 DNS Leak Test:

-Next, I checked for DNS leaks while still connected to the US server and Goose VPN again came out clean.
+Next in this Goose VPN review in Japan, I checked for DNS leaks while still connected to the US server and Goose VPN again came out clean.
 As you can see from the screenshot below, I’m connected to a DNS server from the United States.

 WebRTC Leak Test: